instructlab/instructlab/README.md

   merlinite-7b-lab-Q4_K_M.gguf
   ```

-  > **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
+  > **NOTE** ⏳ This command can take few minutes or complete immediately depending on your internet connection or if the model is cached.
 If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

   #### Downloading a specific model from a Hugging Face repository